-We are thrilled to working on the new water slide for Carterton Pools.
+We are thrilled to be working on the new water slide for Carterton Pools.
 This project was submitted to our Long-Term Plan, by 10-year-old Molly.
 Molly and the community have successfully raised over \$50,000 to purchase the new slide.
 We are now looking to install the slide late 2022.

 The Community Development Team launched Carterton's very own Youth Council.
-This group of passionate young people will lead youth events and initiative and advocate for what truly matters to rangatahi in Carterton.
+This group of passionate young people with imagination & initiative, will lead youth events and advocate for what truly matters to rangatahi in Carterton.

 In the Events Centre, we'll be focussed on continuing to attract high calibre events to Carterton.
-Due to Covid-19 we have many events that have been postponed which are looking to reschedule in 2022/23 as restrictions ease.
+Due to Covid-19 we have many events that have been postponed which are now rescheduled to 2022/23 as restrictions have eased.